 If you have a Texas mortgage loan that was "modified" to include interest-only payments or a balloon payment, click on this link.
 Pending class actions I have filed on behalf of Texas residents are against Bank of America, JPMorgan Chase (Chase Home Finance), and Nationstar Mortgage.
 The Nationstar class action is part of a Texas statewide MDL proceeding involving consolidated cases from all over Texas.
 All the cases relate to "modifications" of Texas mortgage loans, including HAMP modifications.

-PENDING SHORT-TERM RENTAL LITIGATION
+HOT TOPIC OF 2015: SHORT-TERM RENTAL LITIGATION

-VICTORY FOR HOMEOWNER ON APPEAL IN ZGABAY V. RIVER CHASE PROPERTY OWNERS ASSOCIATION SHORT TERM RENTAL BAN LITIGATION:
+TEXAS SUPREME COURT CHALLENGE TO HOMEOWNER WIN ON APPEAL IN ZGABAY V. RIVER CHASE PROPERTY OWNERS ASSOCIATION :

 In this important case, the Texas Third Court of Appeals in Austin held on August 28, 2015, that the “residential use” requirement in most deed restrictions DOES NOT BAN SHORT-TERM RENTALS.
 The key reason why is that absent clear limitations on lease duration, the traditional rule of construing restrictive covenants to favor the free use of land controls.
 That is a vital rule for property owners subject to the whims of HOA boards.
 The case is Zgabay v.
 NBRC Property Owners Assoc., No. 03-14-00660 (Tex.
 App. — Austin August 28, 2015).

 VICTORIES FOR HOMEOWNER IN WEIGAND ET AL. V. LITKEY ET AL. SHORT TERM RENTAL LITIGATION (TRAVIS COUNTY):

-Loss for homeowner at the trial court level in TARR V. TIMBERWOOD PARK OWNERS ASSOCIATION SHORT TERM RENTAL BAN LITIGATION (BEXAR COUNTY):
+Loss for homeowner at the trial court level in TARR V. TIMBERWOOD PARK OWNERS ASSOCIATION (BEXAR COUNTY):

 SETTLEMENT OF DOWNEY V. BRIDLEWOOD RANCHES OWNERS ASSOCIATION SHORT TERM RENTAL BAN LITIGATION (HAYS COUNTY):